Dipa28/react-events-web-application/README.md

-# Join on React Events Web Application
+# Events Management Application

-This is a react project using TanStack query which entails a web application where user can organize and join events on React Event.
+This is a react project using TanStack query which entails a web application where anyone can organize and join events on React Event.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.